-The hitch ball is chromium and comes with a pin and clip in the packaging.
+The hitch ball is chrome and comes with a pin and clip in the packaging.
 This tool makes turning clearance easier from bumper to the trailer frame and can be guided to adjust trailer heights easily.

 This is a fair product for a fair price.
 It does not exactly offer what it promises and rusts easily.
 It is also noisy, and you may need to purchase an anti-rattle device.
 However, it does its job fairly well and has an excellent design with good quality materials protecting it.

 Best Anti Sway Trailer Hitch:

 EAZ LIFT Elite Kit

 EAZ lift 45058 Elite Kit is made to enable a smooth ride while you hitch a trailer behind you.
-The bars in the gadget are interchangeable, which enables positive latching action and hence smooth conveyance.
+The bars in the gadget are interchangeable, which enables positive latching action and smooth conveyance.

 The kit includes a 1000 pound weight distribution hitch and swaying control.
 Also, it includes a 2-5/16 inch hitch ball.
 The hitch ball and sway control are ready to use as they come pre-installed.

 The torque is also adjusted to the specification of the adjustable ball mount.
 The pre-installed materials also include U-bolts and a chain package.
 These are located on the spring bars.

 This product can pull a maximum weight of 10,000 pounds.
 All of the hardware necessary for mounting is included in the kit.
 The entire kit includes the following accessories: spring bars, chains, hookup brackets, 2-5/16" hitch ball and ball mount, bolt package for adjustable hitches, clip, and shank hitch pin.

 Best Gooseneck Trailer Hitch:

 B&W Trailer Hitches Turnoverball Gooseneck Hitch

 The gadget acts as a hitch when required and as a level bed otherwise.
 The tool is a solid, one-piece receiver socket with a turnover ball.
 The ball measures 2-5/16 inches and has a long-lasting powder-based coating.
 There is only one 4-inch hole in the bed.